Vasquez86/andrej_testera/Readme.md

 2. Add the LittleFS data upload plugin and place your RAW files in the data folder (e.g., `/chainsaw.pcm`, `/laugh.pcm`).
 3. Upload the filesystem and the sketch from `examples/BasicPlayback`.
 4. Optionally adjust `AUDIO_PIN`, `PWM_BASE_FREQ`, `SAMPLE_RATE_HZ`, and `PWM_RES_BITS` when calling `AudioPWM::begin` / `setSampleRate`.

+### Deep-sleep auto playback

+`examples/TesteraPlayback/TesteraPlayback.ino` demonstrates how to:

+1. Play `/testera.raw` (unsigned 8-bit PCM RAW) out of the box on boot using **GPIO2** as the PWM audio pin.
+2. Enter deep sleep immediately after playback.
+3. Wake up again when **GPIO4** sees a high level (e.g. touch 5 V through a resistor divider), replay the clip, and return to deep sleep.

+Upload `testera.raw` to the LittleFS data folder before flashing the sketch.
+Add an RC low-pass filter on GPIO2 and feed the filtered signal into an amplifier before the speaker.

 ## MicroPython